What are injuries caused by foreign objects in the eyes?

 • pain or discomfort in the eye or eyelid

-• redness and watering of the eye
+• redness and swelling of the eye

 • a visible wound or a bloodshot appearance

-• blurred, partial or a total loss of vision.
+• blurred, partial or a total loss of vision

 What to do

-1. Advise the casualty not to rub their eye as this could make it worse.
+For minor injuries, advise the casualty not to rub their eye as this could make it worse.
 Ask them to sit down facing a light.

 3. If you can see something, ask them to tip their head backwards and wash it out by pouring clean water from the inner corner from a glass or jug.